karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Enterprise Software and Cloud Computing

 A weekly podcast covering all the news and events in Enterprise Software and Cloud Computing.
-We discuss topics including: Kubernetes, DevOps, Serverless, Security, and Coding.
+We discuss topics including Kubernetes, DevOps, Serverless, Security, and Coding.
 Plus, plenty of off topic banter and nonsense to keep you entertained.
 Don't worry if you miss the latest industry conference, we will recap all the latest news from AWS, Microsoft Azure, Google Cloud Platform (GCP), and the Cloud Native Computing Foundation (CNCF).

 ### [Toolsday](https://toolsday-656ce866.simplecast.com/)